 What’s more, Chrome OS actually has some surprisingly powerful software available for it—in addition to Chrome Remote Desktop for accessing PCs, the Chrome web store even offers an SSH client.
 You could use the SSH and remote desktop applications to access everything from remote Linux terminals to Windows desktops on your Chromebook.

 Try It Yourself

 If you’re curious about Chrome OS, you can play with Chrome OS in VirtualBox.
-Of course, you won’t really get the same experience that you will when you sit down with an actual Chromebook, just as Windows 8 in a virtual machine isn’t the same as Windows 8 on a touch-enabled physical machine — it’s slower, for one thing.
+Of course, you won’t really get the same experience that you will when you sit down with an actual Chromebook, just as Windows in a virtual machine isn’t the same as Windows on a touch-enabled physical machine—it’s slower, for one thing.

 For all its advantages, a Chromebook really shines as a secondary PC.
 Many people could get by with a Chromebook 95% of the time, but there’s that 5% of the time when you may want to play a Windows game, use a desktop application, or do something else.
-If you can embrace the limitations, you may be fine ditching your Windows PC for a Chromebook — but that’s a drastic step at the moment.
+If you can embrace the limitations, you may be fine ditching your Windows PC for a Chromebook—but that’s still a pretty drastic step.